Though making enemies out of your competitors may push you to compete intensely, it is seldom a good long term habit for success.

 That deep feeling of altruism and comradery will have barriers placed against its expression however.

 You’ll be motivated by a desire to upkeep a certain image of power and authority after your victories in life.
-As you seek to utterly dominate those whom you compete against, you may not think that extending a hand of friendship to be a good idea.
+As you seek to utterly dominate those whom you compete against, you may not consider extending a hand of friendship to be a good idea.

 You’ll want to not only win the battle at hand, but also show no mercy in your post competitive interactions with those you beat